Prabhdeepsingh000786/Prabhdeepsingh000786.github.io/README.md

 3 | Maths | 100 | 99
 4 | English | 100 | 95
 5 | Punjabi | 100 | 81

+### *Hobbies*
+I love to listen pumjabi and hindi music
+Drawing is one of my favourate hobbies
+I like to draw portraits of various things
+This gives me natural happiness

+### *Experience for Gndec*
+It was a wounderful experience for me at gne .
+All the teachers are coprative and respectful .
+Induction program organised by the college was also full of knowledge

+### *Excel certificate*